 Why the Guild?

 For monthly programs/presentations on a variety of woodworking topics.
 To share the fun, the challenges with members.
 To get new ideas, or advice on problems.
 And to share our accomplishments, O.K., to brag a little.

-Monthly meetings on the campus of the University of Wisconsin Green Bay.
+Monthly meetings are held at Northeast WI Technical College (NWTC) in Green Bay.
 Click Meetings and Events for more details.

 Woodworking has many facets and the guild has members skilled in many areas.
 Click Types of Woodworking to see descriptions and images.